Developing skills for employment

 We’re talking about, for example, being able to use Sage™ Accounting, Advanced Excel and SAS Data Analytics.
 We’re giving our students the chance to learn these in-demand practical skills with the programme as well as the more soft interpersonal attributes such as teamworking, problem solving and negotiating.
 Professor Vishanth Weerakkody, Deputy Dean of the Faculty

-When does Career Booster run?
+When is the Career Booster Programme delivered?

-Out of the 12 weeks of a typical academic term, one full week is dedicated to focusing on developing employability skills through the Career Booster programme, with most of the training being delivered by industry-based external experts.
+Out of the 12 weeks of a typical academic term, one full week is dedicated to focusing on developing employability skills through the Career Booster Programme, with most of the training being delivered by industry-based external experts.